 Hart isn’t really an upstart, since TTI has been making tools for decades, and the Hart power tool line borrows heavily from Ryobi.
 If you’ve been buying tools at Wal-Mart all along, Hart tools will be comparable to what you’re used to.
 The hand tools are comparable to the Stanley tools Wal-Mart used to sell, and the power tools are comparable the the Black and Decker power tools they used to sell.

-If a Hart-branded tool were on sale and I didn’t have that tool already, I’d consider it.
+If a Hart-branded tool were on sale and I didn’t have that tool already, or could use an extra, I’d consider it.
 Especially hand tools, since you don’t have to worry about batteries and there aren’t any motors to wear out.

 Disadvantages of the Hart brand

 That’s not to say Hart tools are perfect.
-There are enough disadvantages to them that I won’t be spending my own money on them.
+There are enough disadvantages to them that I won’t be spending my own money on them, at least not on a regular basis.
 I have nothing against TTI; but I can do better with TTI tools from elsewhere.
+Let’s go over the list of disadvantages so you can weigh them against your own situation.

 Hart hand tools only have a three-year warranty